UNA-USA and U.S. Department of State Name New U.S. Youth Observer at the UN

 “The youth voice at the United Nations is more important now than ever,” said UNA-USA Executive Director Chris Whatley.
 “As the 2013-2014 Youth Observer, Tiffany will take her experiences to the world’s most recognizable global forum in her role as Youth Observer; she will act as the voice for U.S. youth at the UN, and work with her peers from other countries to confront our shared challenges.”

 For Taylor, the UN has the potential to create more stories like hers, where more girls receive opportunities to better their lives.
-Despite the challenges she faced growing up in school and at home, Taylor broke through, graduating with three majors in Political Science, Economic Sociology, and Comparative Race and Ethnic Studies.
-She has dedicated her life to helping create opportunities for youth and minorities around the world to escape gender discrimination and poverty.
+Despite the challenges she faced growing up in school and at home, Taylor broke through.
+During her undergraduate years, she founded two non-profits and studied and conducted research abroad in France, China, South Africa, South Korea, Zambia and Tanzania.

 The U.S. Youth Observer program represents an effort to empower young voices on the global stage.
 In addition to attending UN meetings, the Youth Observer will travel to speak to UNA-USA Chapters around the country, blog, tweet, and discuss her experiences with the media and the general public, and advise UNA-USA on potential future youth roles at the United Nations.